About IADVL

 In India there is a rampant misuse and abuse of topical steroid creams by not only the rural populace but also the educated people in urban areas.
 This menace is due to the lax enforcement of regulations by the concerned authorities, flourishing quackery and ignorance on part of the general public.
 The misuse / abuse of topical steroid creams not only happens in the treatment of skin infections by bacteria & fungus and also unfortunately happens to lighten one’s skin colour in an unscientific, hazardous manner.
 The irrational misuse/abuse of steroid creams in fungal infections has led to the dubious distinction of India harboring the superbug of fungus, resistant to most of the modalities of existing antifungal treatment.

 Public education posters and pamphlets have been developed by IADVL in 12 languages and distributed to the target population, all over India through the dermatology clinics.
-IADVl conducts regular scientific sessions have been conducted to update not only the dermatologists but also other specialists about the correct management strategies of this infection.
+IADVL conducts regular scientific sessions to update not only the dermatologists but also other specialists about the correct management strategies of this infection.
 Educative programs have been conducted for the family physicians across the country to sensitize them towards the right method of treating this infection and about strict avoidance of misuse of steroid containing creams.

 Several lectures have been delivered by IADVL members all over the globe.
 There is widespread advocacy by the IADVL regarding the misuse/abuse of such creams.